Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 Your ATS as a Data Processor: The DPA You Must Execute

-The vendor's standard Terms of Service is not a DPA with own data.
+The vendor’s standard Terms of Service is not a DPA with its own data.
 A GDPR-compliant DPA must include:

 1. The processing subject matter, duration, nature, and purpose